alanesq/DRO/README.md

 You can of course buy better quality calipers if you do not trust these cheap ones to be accurate or you can buy similar items from China which are actually designed to be used as a DRO but it soon starts to get expensive.
 These cheap calipers really are amazing for the price, they are almost being given away.
 Big Clive has made a nice video showing what is inside them and how to take them apart:
 [Big Clive](https://www.youtube.com/watch?v=fKSSY1gzCEs) <br>

-One interesting thing I was not expecting is you get two decimal places from these very cheap calipers even from the only display one on their LCD, as can be seen in the picture above.
+One interesting thing I was not expecting is you get two decimal places from these very cheap calipers even though they only display one on their LCD, as can be seen in the picture above.

-Note: This is a work in progress, whilst I now have it installed on my milling machine (it works really well :-) it is early days and I want to add more features to it.

 ## Misc info:
 [Cheap Yellow Display Information](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)